These Retired Athletes Are Now Working Completely Different Careers

 After his brief football career, Richardson began a series of business ventures in the food industry.
 He worked his way up from owning a Hardee’s franchise to becoming CEO of Flagstar – the controlling company of many major food chains, including Hardee’s and Denny’s.

-In 1995, Richardson became the owner of NFL expansion team the Carolina Panthers.
+In 1995, Richardson also became the owner of NFL expansion team the Carolina Panthers.
+He recently began the process of selling the team.

 All-Star point guard Kevin Johnson had quite a career with the Phoenix Suns.
 KJ played a major role in quickly turning the woeful Suns into one of the toughest teams in the Western Conference.
 Johnson spent 12 seasons in the NBA.
 Though he only reached the Finals once, he was one of the league’s must-watch ballers through the ’90s.